mariana-stefani/mukta-project/README.md

 ### Database Choice:

-- During development of this project I worked with the standard **sqlite3** database that comes installed with Django.
+- During the development of this project, I worked with the standard **sqlite3** database that comes installed with Django.
 - In the production version of Mukta - Yoga and Wellbeing, the database is a **PostgreSQL** database, hosted and provided by **Heroku**.

 ### Mukta Yoga and Wellbeing Data Models:

 The user model used in this project is provided by Django.
-You can find more informtaion about this [here](https://docs.djangoproject.com/en/3.0/ref/contrib/auth/)
+You can find more information about this [here](https://docs.djangoproject.com/en/3.0/ref/contrib/auth/)

 #### The Order Model